Para leer esta hoja informativa en español, haga clic aquí.

 For help finding providers that prescribe PrEP, see PleasePrEPMe.org, a growing national PrEP provider directory.

-We are not certain yet how useful PrEP is in further reducing the risk of transmitting HIV to the partner who is not living with HIV, when the partner living with HIV already has an undetectable viral load and is on HIV medications.
 Some recent research has shown that PrEP may not add much protection when the partner living with HIV is already virally suppressed (which already lowers the risk of transmission to zero) and condomless sex is limited to the woman's fertile period.

 Truvada, when used as PrEP for HIV-negative women, appears safe in early pregnancy.
-Information from the Partners PrEP study conducted among serodifferent heterosexual couples in Africa showed that babies conceived when the mother was taking Truvada did not experience worse birth outcomes or smaller infants.
+Information from the Partners PrEP study conducted among serodifferent heterosexual couples in Africa showed that babies conceived when the mother was taking Truvada did not experience negative birth outcomes or have smaller infants.
 Women living with HIV have been taking that HIV drug safely during pregnancy for many years to prevent their babies from getting HIV.

 Sperm washing refers to a process in which sperm is separated from seminal fluid (semen = sperm + seminal fluid).
 Since HIV exists in seminal fluid but not in sperm, 'washing' the sperm clean of the seminal fluid lowers the risk of HIV transmission.
 See "Understanding the Science" for more information.
 Any of the types of assisted reproduction listed below can be used with washed sperm to get the HIV-negative woman pregnant.